-If you have always wanted to live in a town just spilling over with souther gothic charm then consider South University.
+If you have always wanted to live in a town just spilling over with southern gothic charm then consider South University.
 They offer online and in-person options and a variety of degree tracks to help you get into the nursing field based on your goals and prior experience and education.
-If you are looking for a laid-back southern location and atmosphere with a challenging curriculum check out the nursing program at South University Savannah.
-They even offer tiered tuition to motivated students.
+If you are looking for a laid-back southern location and atmosphere with a challenging curriculum check out the nursing program at South University, Savannah.

 If mountain views and cold winters are appealing then this southern college offers perks you may not expect if you are not a Georgia local.
 Near the Great Smokey National Forest and nestled in a scenic area between the mountains and the water this college is beautiful.
 But their nursing degree program is just as impressive with hands-on classes and programs for LPN to BSN and programs for people fresh out of high school.

 Georgia Tech Offers bridge programs for nurses in the Atlanta area.
 They also have a biological science and research nurse degree program.
 If you are interested in upgrading your LPN or if you want to study nursing from the science side then look into the programs at Georgia Tech next semester.

 GGC is known for its friendly campus environment and quality nursing programs.
 Their nursing program started in 2014 and they have been improving and innovating every year since.
 Students and health care centers know that the graduates from GGC are going to be highly skilled and capable, they would be higher on the list but are a relatively new nursing school.